 - If cancellation or substantial changes have to be made because of situations outside your control, for example bad weather or illness, then, provided the booking is rescheduled for a date within 6 months, the cancellation charge will be waived.

 By making a booking you are agreeing to the terms and conditions above.

 To get the most from visiting the Science Centre, the Education Team provide some suggestions:

 - To have a clear purpose/focus, identifying teaching and learning objectives.

 - Teachers and other adults involved in the visit attend a free teacher preview evening.

 - A risk assessment and other helpful health and safety guidelines are available to assist with planning.

 - Pupils must be supervised at all times, including during workshops and shows.
-The centre recommends a generous adult/pupil ratio of 1:6 for Reception and KS1-KS2, and 1:10 for KS3-KS4.
+The centre recommends an adult/pupil ratio of 1:6 for Reception-KS2, and 1:10 for KS3-KS4.
 These recommended ratios are in place to enable pupils to focus on the full opportunities they can gain from a visit.